rohit00712/CTF-Writeups/TryHackMe/Pickle Rick/README.md

 So. there is our second ingredient.
 Now we have to find the last ingredient.

 We have to look around the root directory.
-But as a now user we can't traverse the root directory.
+But as a current user, we can't traverse the root directory.

-First we have to found Out our sudo privilege were we can use it.
+First, we have to find out our sudo privilege and where we can use it.

 `sudo -l`

 ![App Screenshot](https://github.com/rohit00712/CTF-Writeups/blob/main/TryHackMe/Pickle%20Rick/images/14.PNG)

-From that we can see we can do anything!
+From that, we can see we can do anything!

 `sudo la -al /root`

 ![App Screenshot](https://github.com/rohit00712/CTF-Writeups/blob/main/TryHackMe/Pickle%20Rick/images/15.PNG)

-With the use of sudo we can read the root directory file.
+With the use of sudo, we can read the root directory file.

 `sudo less /root/3rd.txt`

 ![App Screenshot](https://github.com/rohit00712/CTF-Writeups/blob/main/TryHackMe/Pickle%20Rick/images/16.PNG)

-Finally we have got the third ingredient!
+Finally, we have got the third ingredient!